wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-device-compliance/includes/7-build-conditional-access-policies.md

      -  Require approved client app.
      -  Require app protection policy.
      -  Require password change.
-     -  Require terms of use.Administrators can choose to require one of the previous controls or all selected controls using the following options.
+     -  Require terms of use.

+    Administrators can choose to require one of the previous controls or all selected controls using the following options.
 The default for multiple controls is to require all.

      -  Require all the selected controls (control AND control).
      -  Require one of the selected controls (control OR control).
  -  **Session**.
 Session controls can limit the experience: